andrew/ultimate-awesome/README.md

 - [awesome-redwood](https://github.com/redwoodjs/awesome-redwood) - A community-driven collection of Redwood related plugins, config, themes, build scripts, tutorials, podcasts, and more.
 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
 - [awesome-SOTA-FER](https://github.com/kdhht2334/awesome-SOTA-FER) - A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
+- [awesome-unified-multimodal-models](https://github.com/showlab/awesome-unified-multimodal-models) - 📖 This is a repository for organizing papers, codes and other resources related to unified multimodal models.
 - [awesome-brasil](https://github.com/vinicius73/awesome-brasil) - Uma lista de projetos Open Source Brasileiros!.
 - [awesome-llm-unlearning](https://github.com/chrisliu298/awesome-llm-unlearning) - A resource repository for machine unlearning in large language models.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.